pyvista/pyvista-tutorial/_sources/tutorial/06_vtk/e_vtk_next.rst.txt

     renderer.AddActor(actor)

 ..
-GENERATED FROM PYTHON SOURCE LINES 116-117
+GENERATED FROM PYTHON SOURCE LINES 161-162

 Animate the disk position such that it oscillates between y=-1 and y=1.

 ..
-GENERATED FROM PYTHON SOURCE LINES 117-136
+GENERATED FROM PYTHON SOURCE LINES 162-179

 .. code-block:: Python

     from itertools import cycle

-    import numpy as np

     class vtkTimerCallback: